 Your doctor may also recommend medication known as proton pump inhibitors.
 They work by blocking cells that create stomach acid.
-However, long term use especially at high doses can lead to an increased risk of spine, hip, and wrist fractures.
+However, long-term use especially at high doses can lead to an increased risk of spine, hip, and wrist fractures.
 They can also lead to an increased risk of renal failure, dementia, and nutrient deficiencies.
-Complications with existing medication has led people to seek alternative solutions outside the medical system.
+Complications with existing medication have led people to seek alternative solutions outside the medical system.
 One of those solutions is cannabis-based treatment.
 This leads us to the question of the day…

 Does CBD Oil Work For Gastritis?

 Yes, CBD oil does work for treating Gastritis.
 More specifically, CBD oil will help treat any inflammatory and pain symptoms associated with Gastritis.
-Cannabis-based treatment has also demonstrated in a scientific setting to reduce gastric acid secretion and increase gastric mucosal protective effects in your stomach.
+Cannabis-based treatment has also been demonstrated in a scientific setting to reduce gastric acid secretion and increase gastric mucosal protective effects in your stomach.

 How Effective Is CBD Oil For Treating Pain In Gastritis?